 Let’s take a look at Canopy Growth Corporation’s numbers:

-First off, its market capitalization hovering just under $7 billion as of June 20th, 2018, after jumping 6.40% after today’s announcements, up 15% in the past week, and up 12% in the past month.
+First off, its market capitalization is hovering just under $7 billion as of June 20th, 2018, trading at about $32 per share, after jumping up 12% in the past month.
 Revenue is up 78% year over year, and of course, this is just the beginning, and there is a lot of expectations on Canopy Growth to be at the forefront of the marijuana industry once October sets in.

 However, CGC’s revenue last year was only about ~$40 million.
 So they are trading at over a 150x multiple on earnings, which is extremely risky, to say the least.
 Obviously, if a company is worth $7 billion, earning only $40 million revenue for 2017 does not look too great.

 But we aren’t really here to look at the numbers.

 I mean, Amazon wasn’t profitable for years.
 Tesla’s numbers don’t look great.
 Twitter didn’t start turning a profit until recently, and WhatsApp’s revenue is nowhere near where Mark Zuckerberg would like it to be, but Facebook still paid $19 billion to lose $300 million in 2014.

 With the marijuana industry, we are looking to make a speculative investment.